Crafts & Collections , Dept. 23

 - Six "triangle" cases are available for collections (29W × 20D × 24H); cases will be filled on a first-come, first-served basis.
 Please indicate interest on entry form.
 We will work to accommodate all requests for collection display cases.

-- Themed Rosette: Music
+- Themed Rosette: Inspired by Food

 - 1st: $8 and ribbon